Driving Tips for SupervisorsSome Common Learner Mistakes

-Note: Students or drivers that only need sharpening up on skills like parking and manoeuvres is a process that may only take a few lessons to pick up.
+How many lessons someone may need depends if they can drive by themselves or not.
+Students that only need sharpening up on skills like parking and manoeuvres is a process that may only take a few lessons to pick up.
 These are what we consider not to be too dangerous as long as observation checks are done and what we call a “static” skill.

 In our view driving is taken too lightly by some learners so practice, practice and more practice in the areas of driving you may not have confidence.

 Penrith Driving School is always happy to answer any questions you may have so just contact us